 The Infinity Twist represents the eternal bond of love, friendship and loyalty between two people or cultures.

-To Maori the Hei Tiki was a revered taonga, but the origins of the Tiki are obscure.
+To Maori the Hei Tiki was a revered taonga (treasure), but the origins of the Tiki are obscure.

 To some the Hei Tiki is the first man created by Tane.

-Tiki is said to have held a wealth of knowledge and a great teacher of all things and the wearer would posses similar qualities..
+Tiki is said to have held a wealth of knowledge and is a great teacher of all things, the wearer of a Hei Tiki is said to also posses similar qualities.

 It is also believed by some to be a good luck charm and is regarded as a fertility symbol.